Sandites take down Glenpool in wrestling dual

-SAND SPRINGS — Last weekend’s tournament might not have been Sand Springs’ best showing, but the Sandites retooled and stepped up Thursday night at Ed Dubie Field House to soundly defeat Glenpool 54-27 in a wrestling dual.
+Although the previous weekend’s tournament might not have been Sand Springs’ best showing, the Sandites retooled and stepped up Thursday night at Ed Dubie Field House to soundly defeat Glenpool 54-27 in a wrestling dual.

-Sand Springs, ranked 15th in Class 6A, is now 6-2 in duals and delivered a much better performance than its disappointing 10th-place finish at their own Bobby Lyons Invitational Tournament here last weekend.
+Sand Springs, ranked 15th in Class 6A, is now 6-2 in duals and delivered a much better performance than its disappointing 10th-place finish at their own Bobby Lyons Invitational Tournament.

+"We got to minimize the mistakes still; we got some work to do before regionals, for sure," he said.
+"I thought the whole team wrestled hard.”

-Several Sandites who didn’t even wrestle last weekend had strong showings, with David Ritchey (106 pounds), Shane Wolf (132 pounds), Carter Goodman (160) and Ethan White (170) each winning their matches by fall.
+Several Sandites who didn’t even wrestle in the Lyons tournament had strong showings, with David Ritchey (106 pounds), Shane Wolf (132), Carter Goodman (160) and Ethan White (170) each winning their matches by fall.

-For White, who was leading 4-1 when he pinned Glenpool’s Kevin Lund in 2:45, it was all about slowing down and being more methodical with his approach.
+For White, who was leading 4-1 when he pinned Glenpool’s Kevin Lund in 2:45, it was all about slowing down and being more methodical in his approach.

+“I started wrestling smarter,” said White, whose victory gave the Sandites a commanding 42-15 lead.
+“I’m quick and fast — kind of rush into things.

-Brooks Dudley and Mason Harris, who finished third at 195 and 220 pounds, respectively, at the Lyons Tournament, and James Robey, who finished 11th last weekend at 152 pounds, also won bouts for the Sandites by pins.
+Brooks Dudley and Mason Harris, who finished third at 195 and 220 pounds, respectively, at the Lyons tournament, and James Robey, who finished 11th at 152 pounds, also won bouts for the Sandites by pins Thursday.

 It wasn’t necessarily the result hoped for by Glenpool, ranked No. 6 in Class 5A, who is now 5-4 in duals.
 The Warriors, who have already won District 5A-8 to advance to the dual state tournament in February, didn’t have their full team available and even had to forfeit two matches.